AI-Planning/planning-as-a-service/README.md

 make
 ```

 1. This will build the latest Planutils Image and install all the selected solvers.
-You can edit the Dockerfile to update the Planutils version and available solvers.
+You can edit the Dockerfile to update the available solvers.

 2. Then it will expose the Flask application's endpoints on port `5001` as well as a [Flower](https://github.com/mher/flower) server for monitoring workers on port `5555`